-General Adult Description: The Plains Leopard Frog is similar in appearance to the Northern Leopard Frog.
-Adults often measure from between 2–3.5 inches (5–9 cm) in length.
-Adult Plains Leopard Frogs have a background color that is usually tan with numerous conspicuous large dark blotches.
-A prominent white dorsolateral fold runs from the eye down to the hind legs and is “broken” near the posterior end.
+Adult Description: The Plains Leopard Frog is similar in appearance to the Northern Leopard Frog.
+Adults often measure from between 2–4 inches (5–10 cm) in length and have a background color that is usually tan with numerous conspicuous large dark blotches.
+A prominent white dorsolateral fold runs from the eye down to the hind legs and is broken near the posterior end.
 Where the line is broken, it is then inset medially (more towards the midline of the individual) and continues a bit farther.
 The ventral coloration is solid white.
 There is a large tympanum posterior to the eye that usually has a white spot in the middle.
-Adult males have an enlarged first digit on their forelimbs that is used to help grasp females during amplexus (breeding).
-Plains Leopard Frogs can easily be differentiated from Northern Leopard Frogs by the presence of broken dorsolateral folds (the Northern Leopard Frog has unbroken dorsolateral folds).
+Adult males have an enlarged first digit on their forelimbs that is used to help grasp females when they are breeding.
+Plains Leopard Frogs can easily be differentiated from Northern Leopard Frogs by the presence of broken dorsolateral folds (Northern Leopard Frogs have unbroken dorsolateral folds).

-General Larval Description: Tadpoles are usually greenish to brownish in coloration with few, faint dark markings.
-These tadpoles are robust in size, reaching lengths of 1.5–2 inches (3.8–5 cm).
-The intestinal coil is visible through the venter.
-Tadpoles of this species are difficult to discern from Northern Leopard Frog tadpoles but can be easily differentiated from American Bullfrog tadpoles that have a mottled venter and are covered in small black marks.
+Larval Description: Tadpoles are usually greenish to brownish in coloration with few, faint dark markings.
+These tadpoles are robust in size, reaching lengths of 2 inches (5 cm).
+The intestinal coil is visible through the underside.
+Tadpoles of this species are difficult to discern from Northern Leopard Frog tadpoles but can be easily differentiated from American Bullfrog tadpoles, which have a mottled underside and are covered in small black marks.

-Habitat: Plains Leopard Frogs can be found at most aquatic habitats that occur in their range, including dugout ponds and backwaters of large rivers.
-Individuals are primarily found at these aquatic sites, but during wet, humid nights individuals can disperse into upland habitats.
-While mostly a grassland species, it can also be found in riparian forests and other deciduous forests within their range.
+Habitat: Plains Leopard Frogs can be found in most aquatic habitats that occur in their range, including dugout ponds and backwaters of large rivers.
+Individuals are primarily found at these aquatic sites, but during wet, humid nights individuals can disperse into upland grassland and forested habitats.

 South Dakota Status: This species is monitored by the South Dakota Natural Heritage Program.
-Any sightings of this species should be reported to South Dakota Game, Fish and Parks (report observation).
+Any observations of this species should be reported to South Dakota Game, Fish and Parks (report observation).